 "We need to form Village Task Force as suggested by former LG Vakkom Purushottaman, comprising of youth who will act as watch groups to check poaching by the settlers," he suggested.
-The changed stance of the Pradhan is a welcome step, which needs to as per convenience saying that whether supply of liquor is also at the wound was due to fall from a tree.
-It seems to be a befitting report to avoid any further to be answered.
-How and from where did the Jarawas get alcohol?
-What were the AAJVS and Police staff doing?
-What the be properly channelized to bring a meaningful change at the village level.
+The changed stance of the Pradhan is a welcome step, which needs to be properly channelized to bring a meaningful change at the village level.
 "There are a few poachers, who spoil the name of the village and they are identifiable too," he said.
 "If the Forest and Police personnel do their duty properly, this can be easily checked," he added.
 Moreover, he also blamed the AAJVS posted in Tirur who are hardly available in the village for a couple of hours.